-- (a) The general qualitative disclosure requirement with respect to the equity risk, including: - objectives under other includina for relationship and strategic reasons the banking book.
-This includes the accounting techniques and valuation methodologies used, including key assumptions and practices affecting valuation as well as significant changes in these discussion of important policies covering the Quoted shares are valued at cost.
-Necessary provision is maintained if valuation and accounting of equity holdings in market price fall below the cost price.
+- The general qualitative disclosure requirement with respect to the equity risk, including: - gains are expected and those taken under other relationship and strategic reasons. objectives including for relationship and strategic reasons differentiation between holdings on which capital Investment in equity mainly for capital gain purpose but Bank has some investment for book.
+This includes the accounting techniques and valuation methodologies used, including key assumptions and practices affecting valuation as well as significant changes in these practices discussion of important policies covering the valuation Quoted shares are valued at cost.
+Necessary provision is maintained if market price fall and accounting of equity holdings in the banking below the cost price.
 Unquoted shares are valued at cost.

-(b) Value disclosed in the balance sheet of Not Applicable investment, as well as the fair value of those investments; for quoted securities, comparison to publicly quoted share values where the share price is materially different from fair value.
+Value disclosed in the balance sheet of investment, as Not Applicable well as the fair value of those investments; for quoted securities, a comparison to publicly quoted share values where the share price is materially different from fair value.

-(C) The cumulative realized gains (losses) arising from sales and liquidations in the reporting period (2015)

-Taka in Crore 0.06

-- Total unrealized gains (losses) (d) >

-- Total latent revaluation gains (losses)

-- Any amounts of the above included in Tier

-- (e) Capital requirements broken appropriate equity grouping, consistent with the bank's methodology, as well as the aggregate amounts and the type of equity investments subject to any supervisory provisions regarding regulatory requirements
+- The cumulative realized gains (losses) arising from (C) sales and liquidations in the reporting period (2016) - Taka in Crore 9.65 - (d) Total unrealized gains (losses) > Total latent revaluation gains (losses) Any amounts of the above included in Tier 2 - (162.83)Nil - capital Capital requirements broken down by appropriate (e) equity grouping, consistent with the bank's methodology, as well as the aggregate amounts and the type of equity investments subject to any supervisory provisions regarding regulatory capital requirements